aigles1/simpleoramapmodder/README.md

 1. Create a folder of any name and two subfolders, append, and assets.
 2. Place the standard unmodded .oramap in the folder you created.
 3. Place all the mod files you want inside the assets folder, with the exception of map.bin, map.png, and map.yaml.
 You can use the provided assets folder for a standard BI-3.6 mod, or your own.
-4. Create two .txt files in the append folder named append.txt, and category.txt, or use the provided examples.
+4. Create two .txt files in the append folder named append.txt, and category.txt, or use the provided examples for BI-3.6 rules.
 5. Edit append.txt with what you want to add at the end of the map.yaml.
-You can use the provided append.txt for BI-3.6 rules, or your own.
 6. Edit category.txt with the category you want for the map chooser in game.
 7. Make sure you have Python 3.x installed.
 8. Open cmd or powershell and cd to the folder you created.